Linking Heterogeneous Data with Coordinated Agent Flows for Social Media Analysis: Evaluation

-The case studies were conducted by two experts who have not participated in our design process.
-The first expert (E1) holds a Ph.D. in communication, with research interests in computational social science and political communication.
-Anther expert (E2) specializes in cybersecurity and conducts research on online public opinion analysis, bringing expertise in detecting and interpreting patterns of information spread and manipulation.

-To evaluate the system, we conducted expert-centered sessions with two social media researchers.
-Each session lasted about one hour.
-Experts were asked to propose 5–10 research questions related to the TwiBot-22 dataset (collected until 2022).
-We pre-ran the system to generate results, and during the session, the experts interacted with the outputs to explore their questions.
-This setup allowed us to observe how the system supports domain-oriented inquiry and to collect in-depth methodological reflections.
+We conducted case studies with both experts, each session lasted about one hour.
+We pre-ran \system{} to generate initial results for the questions.
+During the studies, the experts reviewed the outputs, interacted with the interface, and refined their interpretations.